 We ended the night with the 4th of July parade and firework show in Kona.
 The highlight of the night was when the crowd put on their own firework show.
 In the road.
 As people were driving by.

 This was A LOT of driving, but these were all must dos for us!
 Off roading to Green Sand Beach was one of my favorite things we did.
-I’m a scaredy cat so I was freaking out most of the time, but Efrain got us there safely and it was so worth it!
+I’m a scaredy cat so I was freaking out most of the time, but we got there safely and it was so worth it!
 I will forever love this beach!
 The whole terrain looks like another planet.

 Once the sun set and we got our fill of star gazing in, it was time to hold our breath and hope for the best when going down the mountain to the closest gas station.
 We put the car in neutral and said a little prayer (that’s what my mom would call “ratilicussing”) and we miraculously rolled in to the station with the gauge being well below empty.
 I wouldn’t push your Jeep to the limit like that… but now you know you can!

-We love scuba diving but this was our first time going together.
-Now it’s one of my favorite things to do with him!
 I always go with Big Island Divers when I’m in Kona.
 Their shop is really nice, and I’ve always had great experiences!
 The boat charter was a great way to start the day.

 Now the highlight of the trip!
 Three words: Utu Bang Bang!

 If you live in Hawaii or you have traveled here recently, you’ve heard the song and you know you love it!
 I randomly looked up the artist Ka’ikena Scanlan on Instagram and saw that he would be in Kona, so we HAD to go!
 I couldn’t believe we were seeing Hawaii’s #1 artist playing at a bowling alley, but the venue was actually legit.
 We were front row all night and had the best time!
 He also has a song about “smoke meat, not drugs” that is worth a listen.
-It took Efrain and I a couple of weeks to realize he’s not talking about drugs, he’s just describing the best BBQ ever.
+It took me a couple of weeks to realize he’s not talking about drugs, he’s just describing the best BBQ ever.

 We took it easy the last day and had breakfast at Huggo’s, one of my favorite places in Kona.
 The food is great, the view is awesome, and they have lots of mimosa flavors!
 After that we stopped by Magic Sands to people watch tourists getting their asses handed to them in the shore break.
-Pictured: Efrain’s excitement when a new group of tourists ignored the lifeguard’s warnings and went out anyway.

 I do my best to live in the moment while traveling, but I do toss up some photos and videos on my Instagram here and there when I’m on the go!
 If you want to keep up with my travels or just give me a little creep from time to time, check out the ‘gram: @chelseastratso!